Chad Gable: Shorty G (2019–2020)

-During the 2019 WWE Superstar Shake-up, Gable was drafted to SmackDown.
-Roode remained on Raw, effectively ending the team.
-Gable made a surprise appearance on the June 11 episode of 205 Live, sporting a shorter haircut and trunks (as opposed to a singlet).
-He defeated Gentleman Jack Gallagher by count-out.
-The two had a rematch on the July 16 episode of 205 Live, where Gable emerged victorious.

-In August, Gable was announced as one of sixteen competitors in the King of the Ring.
+During the 2019 WWE Superstar Shake-up, Gable was drafted to SmackDown, while Roode remained on Raw, effectively ending the team.
+In August, Gable was announced as one of the competitors in the King of the Ring tournament.
 On the August 27 episode of SmackDown Live, Gable defeated Shelton Benjamin in the first round of the tournament.
-Gable would eventually make it to the finals, defeating Andrade in the quarterfinals and Shane McMahon, who was a replacement for an injured Elias, in the semifinals.
-Gable was then set to face Baron Corbin in the finals on the September 16 episode of Raw, but was ultimately defeated.
-At Hell in a Cell, Gable defeated King Corbin, with the announcer announcing him as "Shorty Gable" (upon Corbin's request making fun of his height), which officially became his ring name.
-On the October 18 episode of SmackDown, Gable would shorten his name to "Shorty G".
+He lost in the finals against Baron Corbin.
+At Hell in a Cell on October 6, Gable defeated Corbin, with the announcer announcing him as "Shorty Gable" (upon Corbin's request, making fun of his height), which officially became his ring name.
+Later, his name was truncated to "Shorty G".

-At the Crown Jewel event, Shorty G competed in a ten-man tag team match as a part of Team Hogan, coming out victorious against Team Flair.
-At Survivor Series, Shorty G competed as a part of Team SmackDown, and was eliminated by Kevin Owens.
-However his team won the match.
+At Crown Jewel on October 31, Shorty G competed in a 10-man tag team match as a part of Team Hogan, defeating Team Flair.
+At Survivor Series, Shorty G was a part of Team SmackDown; he was eliminated by Kevin Owens, but his team won the match.
 After this event, Shorty G continued to wrestle in the tag team division with Mustafa Ali as his partner.
-On the January 3, 2020 episode of SmackDown, Sheamus returned from injury, appearing to save Shorty G from an attack by The Revival (Dash Wilder and Scott Dawson), but then delivered a Brogue Kick to him.
-Sheamus then defeated Shorty G at Royal Rumble and on the January 31 episode of SmackDown.
+On the January 3, 2020, episode of SmackDown, Sheamus returned from injury, appearing to save Shorty G from an attack by The Revival, but then delivered a Brogue Kick to him.
+Sheamus then defeated Shorty G at the Royal Rumble, and on the January 31 episode of SmackDown.
 After three months away from television, Shorty G made his return on the May 29 episode of SmackDown in a 10-man battle royal for a spot in the Intercontinental Championship tournament but was eliminated by Cesaro.
-Later on in the night, Shorty G defeated Cesaro.
+Later that night, Shorty G defeated Cesaro.
 On the July 31 episode of SmackDown, Shorty G turned heel by attacking Matt Riddle from behind and aligning himself with King Corbin, however, the alliance storyline was dropped.
+In 2024, Gable described the Shorty G character as the lowest point of his career.